 - Wait for Chrome to check if the latest version is installed (need an internet connection)

-If you have the latest version Google Chrome is up to date message is displayed along with the current version.
+If you have the latest version of Google Chrome, the up-to-date message is displayed along with the current version.

 We have two links to share today.
 Both are for Windows users to download Google Chrome offline installer.
-It will work on Windows 7, Windows 8 and Windows 10.
+It will work on Windows 10 and Windows 11.

 Alternate installer for one user account

-First one “Alternate installer for one user account ” This file will install Google Chrome only for the current user.
-(If someone else, say your family or partner, using a different login ID, they will not be able to use Chrome without installing it separately.)
+The first one “Alternate installer for one user account” This file will install Google Chrome only for the current user.
+(If someone else, say your family or partner, uses a different login ID, they will not be able to use Chrome without installing it separately.)

 Alternate installer for all user accounts